An elementary recursive bound for effective Positivstellensatz and Hilbert 17-th problem: Introduction

 The final main theorem of this paper is the following result.

 \begin{theorem} [Hilbert 17-th problem with elementary recursive degree estimates] Let $P\in\K[x_1,\ldots,x_k]$ be a polynomial of degree $d$.
 If $P$ is nonnegative in $\R^k$, then

-with $\omega_i \in \K, \omega_i > 0, P_i \in \K[x], Q \in \K[x]$, $Q$ vanishing only at points where $P$ vanishes and $\deg P^2_i$ for every $i$ and $\deg Q^2$ bounded by \end{theorem}
+with $\omega_i \in \K_+, P_i \in \K[x_1,\ldots,x_k], Q \in \K[x_1,\ldots,x_k]$, $Q$ vanishing only at points where $P$ vanishes and $\deg P^2_i$ for every $i$ and $\deg Q^2$ bounded by \end{theorem}

 We sketch now a very brief description of the strategy we follow in our proof of Theorem \ref{Theoremfinal} and Theorem \ref{Theoremfinal17}.
 If a system of sign conditions $\cF$ in $\K[x]$ is unrealizable in $\R$, we want to construct an incompatibility of $\cF$.
 The idea is to transform a proof of the fact that $\cF$ is unrealizable into a construction of an incompatibility.
-This was already the method used by \cite{Lom.b, Lom.e}.
-The proof that $\cF$ is unrealizable was using Cohen-H\"ormander quantifier elimination method \cite{Coh,Hor,BCR} and was giving primitive recursive bounds for the final incompatibility.
+This was already the strategy used by \cite{Lom.b, Lom.e}; the proof that $\cF$ is unrealizable was using Cohen-H\"ormander quantifier elimination method \cite{Coh,Hor,BCR} and was giving primitive recursive bounds for the final incompatibility.

-In the current paper, the proof that $\cF$ is unrealizable has to remain very simple and algebraic, in order to provide a construction of an incompatibility.
-It has also to be based on tools more powerful than Cohen-H\"ormander quantifier elimination method to obtain elementary degree bounds.
+In the current paper, the proof that $\cF$ is unrealizable has to be based on more powerful tools than Cohen-H\"ormander quantifier elimination method to obtain elementary recursive degree bounds, but it also has to remain \emph{on the algebraic side}, so that we are able to turn it into a construction of an incompatibility.